 The second step is to find a legitimate Greek betting site.
-With all of the major European brands leaving the market, that leaves the US-friendly sites such as those listed above.
-Some betting websites have little regard for the prohibitions enacted in the United States, Greece and several other countries.
+With all of the major European brands leaving the market, that leaves offshore betting sites.
+Some betting websites have little regard for the prohibitions enacted in Greece and several other countries.
 Their stance is that what they do is legal in their country of residence and are under no obligation to follow the laws of foreign nations.

 If you have a VPN and are able to access these sites, you’ll be able to play online for real money.
 However, there are still difficulties in funding your account and getting paid.
 These sites do not have as many payment methods as sites that operate in gambling-friendly jurisdictions.
 You’ll also have to find a way to exchange your euros for US dollars.

 Additionally, these sites do not support the Greek language.
 They are all English-only websites.
 If you speak English and can find a way to deposit, you’ll be good to go.
 If not, there’s not much you can do.
 888 and BetVictor really are the best options for Greeks right now.